kshedden/workshops/ds-academy/foundations.md

   represent the observed data, which may or may not follow the null distribution, and $D$ to represent a random dataset that follows the null distribution.

+- There has been a lot of discussion and debate about the strengths and weaknesses of relying on standard errors, confidence intervals, or null hypothesis significance tests for statistical inference (the three pillars of frequentist inference).
+One point of view is that these approaches are more similar than they are different.
+For example, in many settings you can easily convert a confidence interval into a hypothesis test.
+If the CI does not contain a given null value of the parameter $\theta_0$, then you can reject the null hypothesis that $\theta=\theta_0$, with a p-value equal to 1 minus the coverage probability of the CI.

 ### Prediction